Use the Retention page to track and analyze user retention patterns for your products.

-- The day of conversion (in mobile apps, the day of install) is considered to be day 0 (and thus has 100% retention).
+- The day of conversion (in mobile apps, the day of install or re-engagement) is considered to be day 0 (and thus has 100% retention).

 - Days are counted in 24-hour increments.
 Thus, the 1st day after conversion is defined as 24 hours to 48 hours after conversion.
 The 2nd day is 48 hours to 72 hours, and so on.

 To change the report, click Edit Report and add or remove dimensions as you do in Singular's standard reporting.
 You can also filter the report (e.g., to show retention only for a specific app).